lbogdan/vue-advanced-components-workshop/tasks/6/README.md

 ## Goal

-Use scoped slots to customize how a hero row looks like; show only the first name and the selected checkbox columns.
+Use scoped slots to customize how a `Hero` row from task 1 looks like; show only the first name and the selected checkbox columns.